-Task 1: Navigation in a Maize Field
+Task 1: Autonomous Field Navigation

 In this task, robots navigate autonomously through a maize field (see Fig. 1) starting at the location START.
 The field consists of parallel rows spaced 0.75 m apart.
 Some of the plants in the rows may be missing, but not at the beginning or end of any row.
 The maize plants are expected to have a height of approximately 0.3 - 0.4 m.